mara2360/filterassessment.github.io/README.md

 # Coding Test

-To run this coding assessment:
+To run this coding assessment, either:

 1) Copy and paste the link to view it
    - https://mara2360.github.io/filterassessment.github.io/

+## OR

-3) Download the GitHub zip file:
+2) Download the GitHub zip file:
    - Download and open the zip file in VSCode
    - Install the "Live Server" By Ritwick Dey extension
    - Right click on "index.html" file